ycharm/practice_projects/README.md

 # practice_projects
 The main goal of this was to practice web-scraping.
-BasketballPlayers.ipynb mainly has web-scraping examples.
+BasketballPlayers.ipynb mainly has web-scraping of data.
+BasketballDataExploration.ipynb has some Exploratory Data Analyssis.